-7. The UN/CEFACT, a subsidiary body of the United Nations Economic Commission for Europe (UN/ECE), supports activities dedicated to improving the ability of business, trade and administrative organizations, from developed, developing and transitional economies, to exchange products and relevant services effectively.
-The principal focus is facilitating national and international trade transactions through the simplification and harmonization of processes, procedures and information flows, and so to contribute to the growth of global commerce.
+7. The UN/CEFACT, a subsidiary body of the United Nations Economic Commission for Europe (UN/ECE), supports activities dedicated to improving the ability of business, trade and administrative organizations, from developed, developing and transitional economies, to

-&lt;sup>10 www.unece.org/cefact
+10 www.unece.org/cefact

-United Nations Commission on International Trade Law (UNCITRAL)
+United Nations Commission on International Trade Law (UNCITRAL)11

-The United Nations Commission on International Trade Law was established by the 8.
-General Assembly in 1966 (Resolution 2205(XXI) of 17 December 1966).
+8. The United Nations Commission on International Trade Law was established by the General Assembly in 1966 (Resolution 2205(XXI) of 17 December 1966).
 In establishing the Commission, the General Assembly recognized that disparities in national laws governing international trade created obstacles to the flow of trade, and it regarded the Commission as the vehicle by which the United Nations could play a more active role in reducing or removing these obstacles.
 The General Assembly gave the Commission the general mandate to further the progressive harmonization and unification of the law of international trade.
 The Commission has since come to be the core legal body of the United Nations system in the field of international trade law.
 UNCITRAL may draft both legislative texts, such as conventions, model laws, and legislative guides, which may be adopted by States through the enactment of domestic legislation, and non-legislative texts that can be used directly by parties to international trade contracts.
 In the field of Single Window facilities, it should be noted that at its forty-first session, in 2008, the Commission requested the Secretariat to engage actively, in cooperation with the World Customs Organization (WCO) and UN/CEFACT in the study of the legal aspects involved in implementing a cross-border Single Window facility with a view to formulating a comprehensive international reference document on the legal aspects of creating and managing a Single Window.
 That word is being carried out in the WCO-UNCITRAL Joint Legal Task Force on Coordinated Border Management Incorporating the International Single Window.

-World Customs Organization
+World Customs Organization12